 The District has adopted rules and has started the process of updating these rules relating to the implementation of this plan.
-The rules adopted by the District shall be pursuant to TWC Chapter 36 and the provisions of this plan.
-All rules will be adhered to and enforced.
-The promulgation and enforcement of the rules will be based on the best technical evidence available.
-The rules of the District are available at: http://www.rpgcd.org/rulesandmanagement.html
+The rules adopted by the District shall be pursuant to TWC Chapter 36 and

 The District shall treat all citizens with equality.
 Citizens may apply to the District for discretion in enforcement of the rules on grounds of adverse economic effect or unique local characteristics.
-In granting of discretion to any rule, the Board shall consider the potential for adverse effect on adjacent owners and aquifer conditions.
+In granting discretion to any rule, the Board shall consider the potential for adverse effect on adjacent owners and aquifer conditions.
 The exercise of said discretion by the Board shall not be construed as limiting the power of the Board.